The Spring Madness of Mr. Sermon

-The Spring Madness of Mr. Sermon is a 1963 novel by R. F. Delderfield.
-It was published in the United States in 1970 as Mr. Sermon.
+The Spring Madness of Mr. Sermon is a 1963 novel by British author R. F. Delderfield, first published by Hodder & Stoughton.
+It was published in the United States in 1970 by Simon & Schuster under the title Mr. Sermon.

 Plot summary

 At the age of 49, schoolmaster Sebastian Sermon has become vaguely dissatisfied with his life.
 Distant from his wealthy, ten-years-younger wife, Sybil, and teenage children, he works competently at his ill-paid job at a boys' preparatory school.
 One spring afternoon, he reacts to a schoolboy prank by repeatedly hitting the perpetrator.
 The headmaster hears the commotion and breaks things up.
 The headmaster is willing to hush things up, but Sermon defends himself, throws up his job and goes home.

 Rebuffed by his wife sexually (though she immediately regrets it), he takes a few belongings, and sets out, he knows not where.
 He takes a bus to London and then a train to the West Country.
 He meets up with a junk/antique dealer, Tapper, on the road and helps him out with his trade (for which Sermon proves to have quite a knack), and goes with him to the fictitious upscale Devon seaside resort of Kingsbay.

 Sermon captivates several women, first a barmaid, and then his Kingsbay landlady, Olga Boxall.
 When Sermon and Boxall take a bus excursion, and when the bus driver is injured, Sermon must drive the bus back to Kingsbay.
 That evening, the two have sex—and Boxall, who has long figured out that Sermon is married, leaves the next day on a trip to give the two time to figure out if they are right for each other, while renting her house to Sermon.

 Sermon saves a little girl from drowning, whose nanny (who is immediately discharged) is a young woman he's met before in his time at Kingsbay and in fact briefly taught at his school.
 The woman, Rachel Grey, proves to be the daughter of the headmaster of Barrowdene, a (fictitious) highly regarded public school near to Kingsbay.
 She brings him to the school to meet her father, and Sermon and Headmaster Fred Grey hit it off, while Sermon feels very much at home at the school.
 Upon his return from the school, Sermon finds a policeman waiting for him—his using a cheque to pay for the rent has alerted Sybil to his location.
 Sermon tells the policeman that he will mail a letter to his wife, which he does.

 Sermon's heroics bring him to the attention of the town authorities, who hire him to supervise the various public works by the shore, including the pay toilets, and he gets the Town Clerk to hire Rachel Grey to run the small zoo.
 Sermon's summer settles into a routine; days supervising foreshore operations with lunch with Rachel Grey, Saturdays at Barrowdene, Sunday running the antique shop.